railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	When you start the GTK client for the first time, a dialog box appears asking for various details that are intended to help the Tiny company assess the prospective user base for its software.

-	If you click the Cancel button, the window goes away – but Open ERP will ask the same questions again next time you start the client.
-It's best to click OK, even if you choose to enter no data, to prevent that window reappearing next time.
+	If you click the :guilabel:`Cancel` button, the window goes away – but Open ERP will ask the same questions again next time you start the client.
+It's best to click :guilabel:`OK`, even if you choose to enter no data, to prevent that window reappearing next time.

 .. figure:: images/terp_client_startup.png
    :align: center

 Open a terminal window to start the client using the command openerp-client.
 When you start the client on the same Linux PC as the server you'll find that the default connection parameters will just work without needing any change.
-The message  *No database found, you must create one!*  shows you that the connection to the server has been successful and you need to create a database on the server.
+The message :guilabel:`No database found, you must create one!`  shows you that the connection to the server has been successful and you need to create a database on the server.

 Creating the database
+^^^^^^^^^^^^^^^^^^^^^

 You can connect other GTK clients over the network to your Linux server.
 Before you leave your server, make sure you know its network address – either by its name (such as \ ``mycomputer.mycompany.net``\  ) or its IP address (such as \ ``192.168.0.123``\  ).